What is a 24-hour urine collection?

 Urine is made up of water and dissolved chemicals, such as sodium and potassium.
-It also contains urea, which is made when protein breaks down, and creatinine, which is formed from muscle breakdown.
-Normally, urine contains specific amounts of these waste products.
-If these amounts are not within a normal range, or if other substances are present, it may be a sign of a certain disease or condition.
+It also contains urea.
+This is made when protein breaks down, and creatinine, which is formed from muscle breakdown.
+Normally, urine contains certain amounts of these waste products.
+If these amounts are not within a normal range or if other substances are present, it may be a sign of a certain disease or condition.

 Why might I need a 24-hour urine collection?

 Twenty-four hour urine collection helps diagnose kidney problems.
 It is often done to see how much creatinine clears through the kidneys.
 It’s also done to measure protein, hormones, minerals, and other chemical compounds.

 Conditions that can cause kidney disease include:

 Diabetic nephropathy.
 This happens when someone has uncontrolled diabetes.
 It causes high levels of protein (albumin) in the urine and can lead to kidney damage.

 High blood pressure.
 Abnormally high blood pressure can lead to permanent kidney damage.

 Lupus nephritis.
 Lupus is an autoimmune disease where the immune system attacks the kidneys and damages them.

 Alport syndrome.
 This health problem causes vision and hearing problems, as well as progressive scarring of the kidneys.
 The syndrome is passed down through families.